mwhesse/dataverse-mcp/README.md

 - **update_dataverse_column** ✅ **Fully Tested** - **Update Dataverse Column**: Updates the properties and configuration of an existing column in a Dataverse table.
 Use this to modify column settings like display names, descriptions, required levels, or audit settings.
 Note that data type cannot be changed after creation.
 - **delete_dataverse_column** ✅ **Fully Tested** - **Delete Dataverse Column**: Permanently deletes a column from a Dataverse table.
 WARNING: This action cannot be undone and will remove all data stored in this column.
 Use with extreme caution and only for columns that are no longer needed.
 - **list_dataverse_columns** ✅ **Fully Tested** - **List Dataverse Columns**: Retrieves a list of columns in a specific Dataverse table with filtering options.
 Use this to discover available fields in a table, find custom columns, or get an overview of the table structure.
 Supports filtering by custom/system columns and managed/unmanaged status.

+### AutoNumber Column Operations
+- **create_autonumber_column** ✅ **Fully Tested** - **Create AutoNumber Column**: Creates a new AutoNumber column in a Dataverse table with specified format.
+AutoNumber columns automatically generate alphanumeric strings using sequential numbers, random strings, and datetime placeholders.
+Requires a solution context to be set first.
+- **update_autonumber_format** ✅ **Fully Tested** - **Update AutoNumber Format**: Updates the AutoNumberFormat of an existing AutoNumber column.
+This changes how future values will be generated but does not affect existing records.
+- **set_autonumber_seed** ✅ **Fully Tested** - **Set AutoNumber Seed**: Sets the seed value for an AutoNumber column's sequential segment using the SetAutoNumberSeed action.
+This controls the starting number for future records.
+Note: Seed values are environment-specific and not included in solutions.
+- **get_autonumber_column** ✅ **Fully Tested** - **Get AutoNumber Column**: Retrieves detailed information about an AutoNumber column including its current format, properties, and configuration.
+- **list_autonumber_columns** ✅ **Fully Tested** - **List AutoNumber Columns**: Lists all AutoNumber columns in a specific table or across all tables in the environment.
+Helps identify existing AutoNumber implementations.
+- **convert_to_autonumber** ✅ **Fully Tested** - **Convert to AutoNumber**: Converts an existing text column to an AutoNumber column by adding an AutoNumberFormat.
+The column must be a String type with Text format and should be empty or contain compatible data.

 ### Relationship Operations
 - **create_dataverse_relationship** ✅ **Fully Tested** - **Create Dataverse Relationship**: Creates a relationship between two Dataverse tables.
 Supports One-to-Many relationships (parent-child with lookup field) and Many-to-Many relationships (junction table).
 Use this to establish data connections between tables, enable navigation, and maintain referential integrity.